simplykapoor/teched2022-IN260/exercises/ex3/ex35/README.md

 ## Summary

-Next we will replay the test to proove the exactly once delivery.
+Next we will replay the test to prove the exactly once delivery.
 Continue to - [Exercise 4](/exercises/ex4/)